Governing or Regulatory Body

 Tenants may end a tenancy agreement by giving written notice to the landlord.
 The length of notice depends on the type of tenancy agreement.

-- Only subsidized public housing landlords or landlords who have rented their only residence in the NWT are permitted to end a tenancy agreement with notice.
+- Only subsidized public housing landlords or landlords who have rented their only residence in the NWT are permitted to end a tenancy agreement with notice, except for cause.